Academic Program Policies

 In order to graduate with the OIST doctoral degree, a candidate must have been registered as a full-time student for a minimum enrollment period stipulated in Article 35 of the University Rules and successfully met the following minimum requirements:

-ⅰ) successfully completed at least 30 credits, including all mandatory credit-bearing elements of the program (20 credits in the case of MSc graduate entry),
+ⅰ) successfully completed at least 30 credits, including all mandatory credit-bearing elements of the program,

 ⅱ) published, or submitted for publication, at least one article in a peer-reviewed journal (refer to 6.1.2 Thesis by Publication),